Writing Essentials: Good vs. Bad Choice

 b) They get even more scared and either worsen their injury or bring on another consequence for their inability to choose better for themselves.

-Of course, the choice/consequence/result are all dependent on what the character is meant to learn on their journey, how they’re meant to grow, and what core truth they need to grow self-aware of.
+Note: Of course, the choice/consequence/result are all dependent on what the character is meant to learn on their journey, how they’re meant to grow, and what core truth they need to grow self-aware of, meaning the formula itself is infinitely adaptable to what the story needs from it.
+It’s not about formulaic writing but rather a formula that supports your specific approach to your writing.

 What would be a good choice for our character in the example scenario?

-Self-awareness comes in layers.
-The character will be familiar with this phobia but may have dealt with it for so long that they have tools to calm themselves.
+As self-awareness comes in layers let’s say our character is familiar with this phobia and may have dealt with it for so long that they have tools to calm themselves in the moment, even though the phobia has yet to be entirely overcome.

 The consequence for utilizing those tools should be something positive, such as a discovery within the space: